 Engagement with the community is an important part of the preparation of this Plan of Management.
 Council is committed to engaging with the community in the planning and management of its community land.
-By utilising collaborative processes that recognise the values of the park and local knowledge, we can develop a shared vision for its use, management, and development.
+By utilising collaborative processes that recognise the values of the park and local knowledge, Council can develop a shared vision for a park that reflects its use, management, and future development.

 An online survey was open to the community to provide input into the development of the plan.
-The online survey was conducted from, with 103 responses received.
-Key stakeholders, such as the restaurant lessee and representatives from the Windsor Paddlesports Club, have been consulted directly.
+The online survey was conducted from (December 2020 to February 2021, with 103 responses received.
+Key stakeholders, such as the restaurant lessee and representatives from the Windsor Paddlesports Club, were consulted directly.